 Wise attorneys will ensure that there is some type of provision regarding notice in a Property Settlement Agreement and/or a pendente lite Order.
 However, if there is no provision regarding how often you need to submit bills to the other party, then make an effort to submit bills on a regular basis (whether it be monthly or every three months).
 By timely notifying the other party of medical expenses, you will be securing your claim to such reimbursement.

 Although the tips above are designed to help parents handle ongoing medical expenses incurred by the average family, handling children’s medical expenses may be too daunting for parties that are already undergoing a huge life-altering change, such as divorce.
-Therefore, if you need assistance in seeking reimbursement for medical expenses, you should contact our Child Support Lawyers in New Jersey for a more detailed explanation or to answer any questions.
+Therefore, if you need assistance in seeking reimbursement for medical expenses, you should contact our New Jersey Child Support Lawyers for a more detailed explanation or to answer any questions.